goleador/CSC317/assignments/assignment-2/README.md

 ⭐ Extracurricular section showcasing additional work, hobbies, or involvement.

 ## Technical Requirements
 - Use HTML5 only.
-While CSS is not required for this assignment, you may use inline styles for basic text formatting and layout.
-However, external stylesheets are not allowed.
+CSS is not required, but you may use inline styles for basic text formatting.
 - Follow proper HTML semantics
 - Ensure all images have alt text
 - Maintain clean, well-commented code where needed